We love the way our compression shorts feel, but what are the facts?

-As you may all know, The Fix Program is a listed stockist of the SRC range of compression garments for pregnancy and post-natal wear.
-A lovely bike-short with compression panels to wear under your normal clothes, much like the 'skins' range of sportswear you see about.
 As physios, we know the importance of a balanced strength of muscles about the pelvis and spine for optimal postural support.
 And this is the case even more so in pregnancy and in early post natal days.
 After all, your bodies are facing their greatest ever biomechanical challenge in movement and posture.
 These shorts offer a subtle compression about the pelvis, lower back and pelvic floor areas of our body, increasing the stability of your pelvic joints.
 They also are claimed to increase the activity of the all important muscles about the pelvic floor and abdomen

 So what evidence is out there that they even work?
 I thought I would take a look to see what research there is out there, combined with the anecdotal evidence about how terrific and supportive these shorts are.

-Back in October last year, Tabitha posted a blog article about pelvic girdle pain (PGP) and how PGP can be better managed with physio, Pilates and pelvic compression wear.
-Not all women will suffer from PGP in pregnancy, but those that do, more than 70% will return to a pain-free lifestyle within a few months of delivery.
 Compression garments do work well for most women with mild to moderate PGP, but it is best to seek advice from your physiotherapist, because for some women, pelvic compression can actually make their pain worse.
-Enjoy Tabitha's post for further background information on PGP.

-Back to the evidence out there regarding SRC shorts.
 I reviewed a paper published 2008 in the European Journal of Spine* and found some interesting comments and conclusions on the diagnoses and management of PGP in both pregnant and non-pregnant populations.
 Here is what I found most interesting about the treatment of PGP in pregnancy:

 - There is no evidence to recommend the use of a pelvic belt as a single 'stand alone' treatment for PGP.
 A pelvic belt may be fitted to test for symptomatic relief, but should only be applied for short periods.